-While the last snow still lay on the mountains surrounding Lake Geneva in the final days of winter in 1977, down at the waterside the Daimler car was just as resplendent as the sun.
-The coupé of the W 123 model series celebrated its prestigious world premiere not just on the stand at what is today the Palexpo trade fair centre.
+While the last snow still lay on the mountains surrounding Lake Geneva in the final days of winter in 1977, down at the waterside the Mercedes car was just as resplendent as the sun.
+The coupé of the 123 model series celebrated its prestigious world premiere not just on the stand at what is today the Palexpo trade fair centre.
 Instead, the elegant two-door model was presented for the first time in its full diversity to a crowd of journalists and guests of honour, who sported contemporary broad cravats, at a magnificent villa on the shore of Lake Geneva.
-Neatly arranged, the vehicles stood in line on the wide sun terrace: Mercedes 230 C, 280 C and 280 CE.
-All decked out with smart Fuchs wheels, lowered side windows and interior trim in velour, fabric and leather.
-A perfect symbiosis of classic Mercedes saloon and elegant luxury coupé.
+Neatly arranged, the vehicles stood in line on the wide sun terrace: Mercedes-Benz 230 C, 280 C and 280 CE.
+All decked out with smart Fuchs alloy wheels, lowered side windows and interior trim in velour, fabric and leather.
+A perfect symbiosis of classic Mercedes-Benz saloon and elegant luxury coupé.

 Then as now not a spectacular eye-catcher.

 The C 123's close relationship with the successful saloon of the W 123 model series was apparent at first glance.
 Except for such details as rectangular headlamps and a chrome strip under the air intake slats (which otherwise only the 280 saloon had), the front and rear ends were identical.
 On the other hand, the wheelbase was 8.5 centimetres shorter, the roofline four centimetres lower and the windows raked at a steeper angle.
 Then as now, the C 123 is not a spectacular eye-catcher.
 It is elegant.
 Even in 1977, it exhibited decidedly classic lines and made its grand debut with lowered windows.
 Only as an option were the four side windows electrically powered, sliding in grooves in the doors and side sections